Opinion | Republicans want to be a working class party. But not that much.

 If your company is mistreating you but hasn’t weighed in on whatever culture war issue Sean Hannity is talking about, your plight is of no concern to Sen. Rubio.

 Or take the brave stance taken this week by Sens.
-Ted Cruz (R-Tex.), Josh Hawley (R-Mo.) and Mike Lee (R-Utah), who held a dramatic press conference to propose removing Major League Baseball’s antitrust exemption because the league moved its all-star game from Atlanta in response to the voter suppression law Georgia Republicans passed.
+Ted Cruz (R-Tex.), Josh Hawley (R-Mo.) and Mike Lee (R-Utah), who held a dramatic news conference to propose removing Major League Baseball’s antitrust exemption because the league moved its All-Star Game from Atlanta in response to the voter suppression law Georgia Republicans passed.

-If this was about antirust, perhaps the senators would wage an equally vigorous crusade against the brutally monopolistic practices within the meat industry that turn small farmers into the equivalent of indentured servants.
+If this was about antitrust, perhaps the senators would wage an equally vigorous crusade against the brutally monopolistic practices within the meat industry that turn small farmers into the equivalent of indentured servants.
 But they aren’t.
 If Tyson or Perdue comes out against voter suppression, maybe then they’ll take notice.

 That’s the story again and again: Republicans may want the votes of the working class, but it’ll always be easier to get them with culture war posturing than with meaningful policy change — especially if that change would come at the expense of the wealthy or corporations in general, rather than whichever company they decided this week that they don’t like.

-To be clear, I’m not arguing that non-material concerns can’t be meaningful, or that it’s never rational for a voter to choose the party that reflects their values rather than the one that promotes their economic interests (after all, there are plenty of affluent people who vote for Democrats knowing that it might mean their taxes will go up).
+To be clear, I’m not arguing that nonmaterial concerns can’t be meaningful, or that it’s never rational for a voter to choose the party that reflects their values rather than the one that promotes their economic interests (after all, there are plenty of affluent people who vote for Democrats knowing that it might mean their taxes will go up).

 But if Republicans are going to argue explicitly in terms of class, then they should present some policy ideas that would actually improve the lives of people who live paycheck to paycheck.
 And that’s something they just can’t seem to bring themselves to do.